susMdT/LoudSunRun/README.md

 * the address we want our fake frames to show on the call stack
 * a SSN for syscalls (if included/ommited for non indirect syscalls, it does not affect anything)

 The total stack size of the fake frames is calculated and the stack args are moved accordingly.
-A 0 is pushed onto the stack (which somehow cuts off the rest of the call stack??).
+A 0 is pushed onto the stack.
+This cuts off the stack walk.

 Frames are then added, but in reverse order of appearence on the stack.
 They are planted like so